niermann/holoaverage/docs/tutorial.rst

 the parameter file freely, however we will assume you called it ``holoaverage-a1.json`` in the following.
 We will discuss the meaning of the most important parameters in the following.
 A thorough reference for all parameters can be found in the Section :ref:`sec-parameters` of the documentation.
-Lines beginning with double slashes (i.e. ``//`` are comments and are ignored by the script).
+Lines beginning with double slashes (i.e. ``//``) are comments and are ignored by the program.

 ::